 The National Council on Alcoholism and Drug Dependence states that addiction is a family disease.
 This means that addiction does not merely affect the user but the entire family system surrounding the addict.
-Addiction often times puts the entire family under tremendous amounts of stress, as many family members fear losing their loved one to the disease.
-As such, seeking healthy coping strategies for handling addiction can be of great benefit for a family dealing with substance abuse.
+Addiction often puts the entire family under tremendous stress, as many family members fear losing their loved one to the disease.
+As such, seeking healthy coping strategies for handling addiction can greatly benefit a family dealing with substance abuse.

 Living with an Addict or Alcoholic: How Substance Abuse Affects Families

-Substance abuse has a varying impact on different family systems, however, there are many general components that most family members experience.
-Some of the components include factors such as: negative emotions, lack of safety, poor communication, limited boundaries/ codependency or enabling, and severed relationships.
-It is therefore important to understand each of these factors in order to mitigate the potential devastating havoc each can have on the entire family system.
+Substance abuse has a varying impact on different family systems.
+However, there are many general components that most family members experience.
+Whether the substance in question is alcohol, opiates, illicit drugs, or prescription drugs, some of the components include negative emotions, lack of safety, poor communication, limited boundaries/ codependency or enabling, and severed relationships.
+It is therefore important to understand each of these factors to mitigate the potentially devastating havoc each can have on the entire family system.

-- Negative emotions: typically when family members are dealing with the disease of addiction, negative emotions about the user may surface.
-Because the user, in face of his/her addiction, may lie or steal from family members, it’s a common reaction of the person being taken advantage of to feel hurt and/or angry at the addict/alcoholic.
-However, if not dealt with healthy or appropriately, these negative emotions can destroy an entire family system.
+- Negative emotions: Typically, when family members are dealing with the disease of addiction, negative emotions about the user may surface.
+Because the user, in the face of their addiction, may lie or steal from family members, it’s a common reaction of the person being taken advantage of to feel hurt or angry at the addict/alcoholic.
+However, these negative emotions can destroy an entire family system if not dealt with healthily or appropriately.

 - Poor communication: When substance abuse over-runs a family, positive communication is usually at stake.
 This can occur as becoming short, irritable, or even distant with family members as the disease consumes everyone’s thinking.

-- Limited boundaries/codependency or enabling: This factor is especially apparent in families where addiction is run rampant.
+- Limited boundaries/codependency or enabling: This factor is especially apparent in families with rampant addiction.
 Fear of losing a loved one can cause family members to step in the way of allowing their loved one to suffer their own consequences.
-As the intention may be good, not having boundaries or becoming codependent on the user’s actions is extremely toxic for anyone involved.
-Learning to care for oneself, despite what the user is doing is essential to health and well-being.
+As the intention may be good, not having boundaries or becoming co-dependent on the user’s actions is extremely toxic.
+Regardless of what the user is doing, learning to care for oneself is essential to health and well-being.

-- Severed relationships: Its common that not everyone in the family system will agree with each other on how to handle the addiction with their loved one.
+- Severed relationships: Commonly, not everyone in the family system will agree on how to handle the addiction with their loved one.
 This can cause relationships to become severed, causing further strain and stress on everyone involved.

 Benefits of Individual or Family Counseling for Addiction Treatment